timtadh/hackthology/hackthology/content/blog/lexmachine-dfa.md

     set in8_max  3.0 * 1.10
 ```

-Accoring to the [man page](https://linux.die.net/man/5/sensors.conf), there are
+According to the [man page](https://linux.die.net/man/5/sensors.conf), there are
 several syntactic elements in this file: keywords (`chip`, `label`, `set`, ...),
 names (`in0`, `in6_min`, ..., `"lm78-*"`, `"VcoreA"`, ...), floats (`5.0`,
 `0.90`, ...), operators (`+`, `-`, `*`, ...), and comments which start with `#`.